seandjones92/teamstatus/README.md

 The reason for having our own method of setting and updating user status is to provide the consistency needed for accurate reporting.
 There is already some logic in place to take things like `/teamstatus walk` or `/teamstatus brb` and convert it to the `break` status.
 This way teams can keep using the verbage they are accustomed to but managers and team leaders can have accurate up-to-the-minute reports for things like seeing who is immediately available for task assignment.

+Another reason for this is that we keep a copy of the users status, and when it was set, in a DB as Slack does not seem to provide a way of how long a users status has been set that way.
+This comes into play for requesting a report.
+That way not only can you see who is at lunch or on break, but how long they have been in that status.

 ### Reporting on Status
 If you want to get a breakdown of the team status run the following:
 ```